MacaPecha/devsite-docs/guides/in-person-payments/qr-code/qr-dynamic/integrations.en.md

 ## Create an order

 First, generate the order publication.
-Once data is sent to Mercado Pago, a data string with [EMVCo](https://www.emvco.com/emv-technologies/qrcodes) standard will be made available.
+Once data is sent to Mercado Libre, a data string with [EMVCo](https://www.emvco.com/emv-technologies/qrcodes) standard will be made available.

 Execute the next API call to create an order.
 The response will include the data required to create the QR code.